phillbush/mpv-concat/README.md

 	Ctrl + D	# Exit segment deletion mode

 **Preview concatenation.**
-To preview how the segment concatenation will look like, press `Ctrl + P` to enter the preview mode.
+To preview how the segment concatenation will look like, press `Ctrl + V` to enter the preview mode.
 In this mode, the player will jump between segments.
-To exit from the preview mode, press `Ctrl + P` again.
+To exit from the preview mode, press `Ctrl + V` again.

 **Write concat file.**
 To write the `concat.txt` file, to be used by ffmpeg, press `Ctrl + W`.